-where $\theta_{nm-1}$ represents the optimal phase correction obtained for the previous mode.
+where $\theta_{nm-1}$ represents the optimal phase correction obtained for the previous mode. {Such a phase modulation approach is commonly used in classical modal AO~\cite{booth_wave_2006}}.
 For example, the values of $C^+_0$ obtained from the sum-coordinate projections for the modes $Z_{3}^{-3}$ and $Z_3^{1}$ are shown in Figure~\ref{fig:results}h.
-The positions of the maxima, denoted $\alpha_{-33}^{corr}$ and $\alpha_{13}^{corr}$, representing the optimal corrections for their respective mode, are determined using a Gaussian fitting model (see Methods).
+The positions of the maxima, denoted $\alpha_{-33}^{corr}$ and $\alpha_{13}^{corr}$, representing the optimal corrections for their respective mode, are determined using a Gaussian fitting model (see section IV of the supplementary document).
 After several optimization steps, a narrow peak is recovered in the sum-coordinate projection (Fig.~\ref{fig:results}f) and a sharp image appears in the intensity (Fig.~\ref{fig:results}c).
 Visual comparison with the aberration-free images shows a clear improvement after correction.
 Quantitatively, one can use the structural similarity (SSIM) as a metric to quantify image similarity.
 Using the aberration-free image as a reference (Fig.~\ref{fig:results}a), we find $SSIM=77.89 \%$ for the uncorrected image (Fig.~\ref{fig:results}c) and $SSIM = 98.41\%$ for the corrected image (Fig.~\ref{fig:results}b).
 Note that here, although the object is illuminated by a source of entangled photon pairs, whose quantum properties are crucial for measuring $C^+$ and thus correcting aberrations, the imaging process itself is purely `classical' as the output image is obtained through a simple intensity measurement.